tzielins/private-fair-for-busy-biologists/episodes/05-reusable-analysis.md

 ## Computational Notebooks - Jupyter Notebook for FAIR practices

-Computational notebooks are essentially laboratory notebooks for scientific computing.
-Instead of pasting DNA gels alongside lab protocols, researchers embed code, data and text to document their computational methods.
-A free and popular tool that is being used across disciplines is **the Jupyter notebook**.
+Just like traditional lab notebooks document experiments, **[Jupyter Notebooks](www.jupyter.org)** serve as digital workspaces for scientific computing.
+Instead of physical data like DNA gels, researchers can embed code, data visualizations (graphs), and explanations directly within the notebook.
+This free and popular tool offers several advantages:

-[Jupyter](www.jupyter.org) Notebooks are interactive web applications which allow you to type and edit lines of code in the programming languages July (Ju), Python (Py), or R, hence it's name Jupyter, and view the output (e.g. graphs or calculations) immediately.
+* Interactive coding: Jupyter Notebooks allow writing and editing code in various languages like Python, R, or Julia (hence the name "Ju" + "Py" + "ter").
+The results (calculations or graphs) appear instantly alongside the code.
+* Integrated Documentation: Code snippets seamlessly blend with explanations, capturing the entire experimental workflow – from setup and analysis to results and visualizations.

+**Interactive data exploration**:  Data scientists leverage this format to explore data through an iterative process.
+They can write code, view the output, modify it, and repeat, fostering an interactive loop between researcher and data.
 The huge benefit of such notebooks is that source code is mixed with documentation, thus explaining experimental setup, analysis, results of tables and plots throughout.

-What you need to do is write the code that will analyse our data, and explain the narrative behind the experiment and interpretation of the results.
-For data scientists, this format can drive exploration via interactive computing.
-This is an environment in which users execute code, see what happens, modify and repeat in an iterative process between researcher and data, in an ad-hoc way.
 As a basic principle Jupyter Notebooks run on a 'kernel' which is responsible in execution of the code.
 Generally this 'kernel' can run on your computer or you can use external servers to store and analyse your data.

-Notebooks can also be exported as
-.pdf and .html files which allow easy sharing of outputs, and other tools such as [nbviewer](https://nbviewer.org/), an open-source service that allows users to render their Jupyter notebooks on GitHub in a web browser without having to install the software or any programming libraries.
+**Sharing and Collaboration**: Notebooks can be exported as PDF or HTML files for easy sharing.
+Additionally, services like [nbviewer](https://nbviewer.org/) allow rendering notebooks directly on GitHub, eliminating the need for software installation.

-To show you how easy it is to work with Jupyter Notebooks, we have created an exercise for you where we will work on "real-life" data from an experiment looking at circadian influence on plants following short-day and long-day light exposure.
-We will create some graphs and test whether there are differences between our genotypes of arabidopsis using the language R as an example.
+To show you how easy it is to work with Jupyter Notebooks, we have created an exercise an exercise where you'll explore real-world data from a plant experiment.

+We'll analyze the phenotypes of Arabidopsis plants under short and long-day light conditions using R programming as an example.
+We will create some graphs and test whether there are differences between our genotypes of arabidopsis.

     The example notebook and data files can be found in instructors folders.